 From Vegetable Sources: See Legumes below.

-Sugar – best to avoid or limit to only coconut sugar on occasions
+Sugar – best to avoid or limit to only coconut sugar on special occasions

 This is the often the aspect of the Paleo and Ketogenic diets that generates the most resistance in people when they first hear about it.
 While some cultures in Asia, such as Vietnam and Japan, traditionally consume relatively small amounts of rice or rice noodles as part of an overall balanced diet, the majority of Asians are today consuming highly refined grains for breakfast, lunch and dinner.
 The rise in obesity in Asia is catching up with Western levels.
 In Malaysia, excess grains and sweet foods has led to Malaysia being the most overweight of all Asian countries.